 The coronavirus is causing huge difficulties for businesses in the region.
-The North East Fund, and our fund managers, are continuing to support SMEs with their financing needs.
+The North East Fund is continuing to support SMEs with their financing needs.

 The £9 million North East Small Loan Fund is a specialist provider of SME finance to support a wide variety of growth plans.
 The Fund typically advances loans of £10,000 and £50,000 to support actively trading businesses throughout Durham, Northumberland, and Tyne & Wear.